vadimgierko/linky-notes/README.md

   - sources (containing title, author, link, page/s number/s & more)
   - textual content,
   - links,
-  - images,
-  - ordered, unordered and nested lists and more
+  - ordered, unordered and nested lists,
+  - tables,
+  - bold, italicized & strikethrough text and more
 - format your notes using built-in markdown editor
 - organize and filter your notes by tags
 - install this app through the browser on your device/s (laptop, mobile, desktop or tablet) & have all of your notes synced!